iTwin/itwinjs-core/docs/learning/backend/ConcurrencyControl.md

 This approach is the safest way to avoid conflicts.
 It requires that the app must plan ahead before making local changes.

-This aproach is *required* when the iModel's locking policy is set to pessimistic.
+This approach is *required* when the iModel's locking policy is set to pessimistic.
 This approach may be used when the iModel's locking policy is set to optimistic.

 Note that sending a request to iModelHub is a relatively expensive operation.
 Therefore it is important to batch up requests for locks and/or Codes.